fl1wiki-mrteel/FlightOneWiki/Flightcontrollers/Third-Party Targets/README.md

 1. Flashing FalcoX
     1. Start the FalcoX Configurator (Alpha)
     1. Connect your Flightcontroller and go to Flash Firmware
-    1. Enter the "License Code/unlock key"
+    1. Enter the "License Code/unlock key" (After you enter the code the Flightcontrollers serial number is registered for future flashing).
     1. Flash
 1. Initial Setup
     1. Disconnect from your computer